Pradhvan/assignment/README.md

 A placeholder repository to share coding assignment question(s).

 ### Prerequisite
-* Pyhthon 3.6 or above
+* Python 3.6 or above

 ### How to run the program ?